lhernandez5/liri-node-app/README.md

 # Liri-node-app::thought_balloon::movie_camera::musical_score:
 While SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI is command line node app that takes in parameters and gives you back data.
-To retrieve the data that will power this app, I sent requests to the Twitter, Spotify and OMDB APIs
+To retrieve the data that will power this app, I sent requests to the Twitter, Spotify and OMDB APIs.
 <br>
 <h2>1. node liri.js my-tweets</h2>
 This will show your last 20 tweets and when they were created at in your terminal/bash window.